michaeldll/pmrem/README.md

-# Prefiltered, Mipmapped Radiance Environment Map (PMREM) Experimentation
+# Prefiltered, Mipmapped Radiance Environment Maps (PMREM) Experimentation

 As barebones I'm willing to go.
 You probably don't want to use this (?).